pjpollot/ugly_youtube/README.md

 ## Next steps

 - What about a lil' make-up to our application?
-- Allow the possibility to download the video
+- Allow the possibility to download the video.